Master of the Pit

 The below cheeses are what is kept on the kitchen counter for short time use.
 Note the aged 4-year-old cheddar has been on the counter for three months, no mold.

 Question: How is cheese properly served?

 Answer: Number one rule: Do not eat cheese cold or straight from the refrigerator.
-The cold temperature of the cheese.
+The cold temperature hinders the natural flavors and fragrance of the cheese.
 The aromatic and complex flavors of cheese don't really begin to appear until the cheese is at room temperature.

 Cheese is composed largely of fat.
 Since fat means flavor, the goal is to amplify it as much as possible.
 When fat molecules are cold, they contract, when they warm, they relax, allowing a greater perception of flavor.